 Australian violinist Emily Sun is rapidly gaining international recognition as a rising soloist.
 She was recently named the 2018 ABC Australian Young Performer of the Year - following her performance of Beethoven Violin Concerto with the Sydney Symphony Orchestra in the Sydney Opera House.
-She will be the Australian Broadcasting Corporation's Artist-in-Residence and will release an album with the ABC and the Sydney Symphony Orchestra.
-She was awarded the Gold Medal of the 2016 Royal Overseas League Music Competition UK, the first violinist to win the award since 1981.
+She was awarded the Gold Medal and named Commonwealth Musician of the Year at the 2016 Royal Overseas League Music Competition UK - the first violinist to win the award since 1981.

 Emily won the category of ‘Best Newcomer’ in Australia’s classical arts ‘Limelight Magazine Awards’, as the lead role in acclaimed feature-length documentary ‘Mrs Carey’s Concert’.
 The documentary was the longest running documentary in Australian cinema history and has been shown in film festivals across the world to acclaimed reviews.

-She made her concerto debut with the East-West Philharmonic Orchestra at age 10, and has since been a regular soloist with the Sydney, Melbourne, Tasmanian, Queensland, Canberra Symphony Orchestras and the Australian Chamber Orchestra.
-Internationally, she has performed with US orchestras Las Colinas Symphony Orchestra, Garland Symphony Orchestra, Symphony Arlington and Southern Arizona Symphony Orchestra; China’s Shanghai Youth Orchestra, Romania’s Mihail Jora Philharmonic Orchestra, and the Moscovia Chamber Orchestra Russia.
+She made her concerto debut with the East-West Philharmonic Orchestra at age 10, and has since been a regular soloist with the Sydney, Melbourne, Tasmanian, Queensland, Canberra Symphony Orchestras.
+She is invited as soloist with many orchestras in USA, Asia and Europe including Symphony Arlington (USA), Qingdao Symphony Orchestra (China), Moscovia Chamber Orchestra (Russia), European Union Chamber Orchestra (EU), Westminster Symphony Orchestra (UK).

-Emily is a BBC Introducing Artist, and her performances have been broadcast on ABC Classic FM (Australia), BBC Radio 3 (UK), Kol Hamusica (Israel), and WXQR (USA).
+Emily is the ABC Artist-in-Residence (Australia) and a BBC Introducing Artist (UK), and her performances have been broadcast on ABC Classic FM (Australia), BBC Radio 3 (UK), Kol Hamusica (Israel), and WXQR (USA).
+Her debut album on the ABC label will be released in the 19/20 season.
 She has performed as soloist in international venues such as the Sydney Opera House, Tchaikovsky Great Hall Moscow, Tel Aviv Opera House, Auditorium du Louvre, and Wigmore Hall.

-Emily has participated in international festivals such as Keshet Eilon International Mastercourse in Israel, Académie Musicale de Villecroze in France, and the Young Artists Program in Canada, working in masterclass with Ivry Gitlis, Pinchas Zukerman, Pierre Amoyal, Augustin Dumay and Maxim Vengerov.
-She studied at the Sydney Conservatorium of Music with Dr Robin Wilson and since 2011 she studies at the Royal College of Music with Itzhak Rashkovsky, graduating Bachelor of Music and Masters of Music with First Class Honours.
-She is currently pursing an Artist Diploma at the Royal College of Music and is Artist-in-Residence at Chapelle Musicale Reine Elisabeth (Belgium) mentored by Augustin Dumay.
+Emily studied at the Sydney Conservatorium of Music with Dr Robin Wilson and since 2011 she studied at the Royal College of Music with Itzhak Rashkovsky, graduating Bachelor of Music and Masters of Music with First Class Honours, and Artist Diploma.
+Emily was supported by the Dasha Shenkman Scholarship and the Australian Music Foundation.
+Emily has been mentored by Ivry Gitlis, Pinchas Zukerman, and Maxim Vengerov.
+She is currently Artist-in-Residence at Chapelle Musicale Reine Elisabeth Belgium, mentored by Augustin Dumay.